GabeScott/standard-works-vault/General Conference/1977 April - Lengthening Your Stride as a Missionary.md

 Another area that must not be overlooked is our men and women that are serving in the military.
 It may surprise you to know there are some 20,000 members of the Church in the military service.
 These men and women can be, and many are, real missionaries.
 As they live their religion, they are respected and admired by their associates.
 This group can be instrumental in bringing untold numbers of converts into the Church and developing thousands of referrals each year for the missionaries.

 Yes, the “every member a missionary” program is inspired.
 As these suggestions I have made and others are utilized, Church members can find the people for the missionaries to teach; and as they are being taught, the members can fellowship them before and after their baptism.
-And truly as the apostle Paul wrote to the Ephesians, “Ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God.”
-(Eph.
-2:19.)
+And truly as the apostle Paul wrote to the Ephesians, “Ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God.” ([[Ephesians 2.19|Eph.
+2:19]].)

 May we get the vision of more than 3 1/2 million member missionaries bringing souls into the kingdom of God and feeling the joy and happiness that comes from missionary work.

 And again, to all seekers of truth: A new life-style awaits those who accept the restored gospel and let it work in their lives; truly they will find the answer to their question, “What is the purpose of life?”
 We encourage you to investigate “Mormonism”—The Church of Jesus Christ of Latter-day Saints.

 My brothers and sisters, we are engaged in building the kingdom of God.
 I bear you my witness that God the Father and His Son Jesus Christ did appear to the Prophet Joseph Smith, that God lives, and that Jesus is the Christ.
 The gospel in its fulness has been restored through the instrumentality of the Prophet Joseph Smith, and it is our privilege and responsibility to share it with others.
 Joseph Smith was a great prophet, and we have a great prophet at the head of the Church today, our beloved President Spencer W. Kimball.

 Let us increase our effectiveness in missionary work in order that the kingdom of God may go forth at an accelerated rate, so that the kingdom of heaven may come.
 In the name of Jesus Christ, amen.